Aiden’s Journey With PDD & How I Became “A Special Needs Mom.”

 Amy was young in her mid 20s who has a Master’s degree, and is an SLP (Speech Language Pathologist).

 Amy and I hit it off immediately.
 She LOVED Aiden and Aiden LOVED her!
-When Amy took over speech sessions she was tough in the beginning.
+When Amy took over speech sessions she was tough on him.
 Aiden hated it in the beginning, but he later realized its either Amy’s way or no way at all.
 Amy would sit in a chair in front of Aiden, as he sat in his high chair during their 1 hour speech sessions.

 When Aiden started his sessions with Amy he was still non-verbal.
 In a matter of 6 months with Amy, he went from 0 to 146 words.
 His progress was so fast; it was like a light bulb went off in his brain!